StAnthonyNovato/SAY-Backend/docs/VOLUNTEER_HOURS_API.md

 **GET** `/api/volunteer_hours/view`

-- **Description:** View all volunteer data in a simple HTML table for quick review.
+- **Description:** View all non-deleted volunteer data in a simple HTML table for quick review.
 - **Response:**
     - `200 OK` with an HTML page.